-Which city is cheaper, Okinawa or Yokohama?
+Which place is cheaper, Okinawa or Yokohama?

 These are the overall average travel costs for the two destinations.